USD to ZAR Forecast 2026, 2027, 2028, 2029, 2030 –XS

 Range-Bound Scenario (18.00 - 19.50)

-Catalysts: A stalemate where Fed hawkishness and ongoing SA structural risks balance against high carry trade yields and occasional commodity support.
+Catalysts: A stalemate in which Fed hawkishness and ongoing SA structural risks balance against high carry-trade yields and occasional commodity support.

-The range-bound scenario, the most probable, envisions a continuation of current dynamics, with the pair oscillating between 18.00 and 19.50 as Fed hawkishness offsets the SARB’s firm policy stance.
+The most probable range-bound scenario envisions a continuation of current dynamics, with the pair oscillating between 18.00 and 19.50 as Fed hawkishness offsets the SARB’s firm policy stance.
 Commodity stability and slow reform progress would keep markets in a cautious equilibrium.

 Strategic Guide: How to Manage Your USD/ZAR Exposure